Feel-ix-343/Web_Nav/README.md

 Analyses chrome history and suggests websites related to a search query to make repetitive web navigation faster and easier. <br>

+Look on branch with name close to "WASM&&GOOGLESEARCH"

 ## Example Use Case
 For my school, we use canvas lms to keep track of assignments and grades.
 However, unlike more public websites, I am not able to get to a classes page simply by using the google search bar.
 One solution to this is to use bookmarks, however, with the many different classes and link they have, this feels cluttered.
 I want to be able to look up, for example, "US History Grades", and be displayed a link to the canvas page.
 That is where this extension comes in to play.